Delta—Richmond East: Demographics

-This riding's population is 38% immigrants.
-About 20% is Chinese-Canadian.
-The service sector, retail trade, construction, and manufacturing are the major sources of employment in this riding.
-The average family income is almost $90,000.
-Unemployment is around 4.8%.
+This riding's population was 38% immigrants, about 20% of which were Chinese-Canadian.
+The service sector, retail trade, construction, and manufacturing were the major sources of employment in this riding.
+The average family income was almost $90,000.
+Unemployment was around 4.8%.

 History

 The electoral district was created in 2003 from Delta—South Richmond and Richmond ridings.
 It was dissolved in 2011 into Delta and Steveston—Richmond East.